kontent-ai/management-sdk-net/README.md

 1. Uploading a file to Kentico Cloud.
 2. Creating a new asset using the given file reference.

-This SDK, however, simplifies the process and allows you to uplaod assets using a single method:
+This SDK, however, simplifies the process and allows you to upload assets using a single method:

 ```csharp
 var assetDescription = new AssetDescription {